sta-szek/pojo-tester/src/book/writing-tests/README.md

     assertPojoMethodsFor(classAndFieldPredicatePair).areWellImplemented();
 }
 ```
+The code above tests `pojo-methods` in the `org.pojo.playground.Pojo` class only for fields `a` and `b`.

 ### Changing nested fields
-By default, `Assertions::assertPojoMethodsFor` performs tests on objects with changed field values.
-It uses fields values changers to do that (see [fields values changer](#configure-fvc)).
-When it encouters field, that cannot be changed e.g. `CustomPojo` type, it just create new instance of that type and do not perform changes in that instance.
-When you want `POJO-TESTER` to recursively change fields values you have to pass all classes with their field predicates.
+By default `Assertions::assertPojoMethodsFor` performs tests on a given object with changed field values.
+It uses field value changers to do that (see [fields values changer](#configure-fvc)).
+When it encounters a field that cannot be changed (e.g. `CustomPojo` type), it will create a new instance of that type and not perform any changes in this instance.
+If you want `POJO-TESTER` to recursively change values of such a field, you have to pass all classes with their field predicates.

 For classes:
 ```java